 Through life’s strange coincidences, his own daughter was a carrier of the Rhesus negative factor, so his grandson has many reasons to be thankful for his grandfather.

 Now, you may be wondering why James Harrison has this antibody.
 Is it fate?
 Is it genetic?

 According to experts, the reasons lies in the accident he suffered when he was 14.

 They think that the treatment he received and the fact that he received numerous donations from different people caused him to spontaneously develop this antibody.

 However, doctors cannot be sure.
 We thank James for continuing to do his job, even though, as he says, his fear of needles causes him to look away every time he donates blood.

 At this point, you might wonder, “What will happen when James is no longer with us?”

 According to doctors, more people should exist with this antibody.
-We’re just waiting for the chance to bring us another donor with similar characteristics, another anonymous hero with a “golden arm” who unknowingly carries a source of life in his blood.
+We’re just waiting another donor with similar characteristics to come forward.
+Another anonymous hero with a “golden arm” who unknowingly carries a source of life in his blood.